-A portion of your final course grade is connected to daily writing and activities structured to ensure your success.
-This work is integral to your instruction and learning in our course.
-This work may take the form of responses to our class discussion board, informal writing posted to an Assignment folder or sent to the instructor or other students, completing activities in our online textbook, or even creating short video or audio presentations.
-This work not only helps you succeed on major projects but will make a difference in your final course grade.
+A portion of your final course grade is connected to daily writing and activities structured to help you be successful in the course.
+This is not "busy work," but is integral to your instruction and learning in our course.
+This work may take the form of responses to our class discussion board, informal writing posted to an Assignment folder or sent to the instructor or other students, or even creating short video or audio presentations.
+This work not only helps you succeed on major projects but can make a difference in your final course grade.

-If you ever have questions about my expectations, collaborating with others, what you need to hand in, what I have received in iCollege, or your course grades, please feel free to email your questions or to sign up for an office hour appointment.
+If you ever have questions about my expectations, collaborating with others, what you need to hand in, what I have received in iCollege, or about your course grades, please feel free to email your questions or to sign up for an office hour appointment.